Colorado Supreme Court

 Program Plans and Updates

-The Advisory Committee is forming working groups, which will include family law lawyers, ethics lawyers, judges, family court facilitators and other court personnel, paralegals, community college and law school representatives.
-The working groups will develop, for the Supreme Court’s consideration:
+The Advisory Committee formed working groups that included family law lawyers, ethics lawyers, judges, family court facilitators and other court personnel, paralegals, community college and law school representatives.
+The working groups developed an implementation plan that the Court put out for public comment.
+The Court also held a public hearing on the plan.
+The implementation plan and its attachments detail:

-The most recent report of the Paraprofessionals and Legal Services (“PALS”) Subcommittee of the Advisory Committee, which contains recommendations about Licensed Legal Paraprofessionals’ qualifications and scopes of practice, can be viewed here.
+The initial report of the Paraprofessionals and Legal Services (“PALS”) Subcommittee of the Advisory Committee, which contains recommendations about Licensed Legal Paraprofessionals’ qualifications and scopes of practice, can be viewed here.

 The Colorado Supreme Court’s February 2020 order requesting creation of the PALS Subcommittee can be viewed here.
 The Court’s June 2021 order requesting development of an implementation plan can be viewed here.